King makes historic televised address to mark death of the Queen

 Charles’s pre-recorded broadcast, filmed at Buckingham Palace, was transmitted at 6pm on Friday.

-The King has delivered a historic televised address to the nation, paying a poignant and moving tribute to his “darling Mama” the Queen in his first public broadcast as monarch.
+The King has delivered a historic televised address to the nation, paying a poignant and moving tribute to his “darling Mama” in his first public broadcast as monarch.

 Charles said of his “beloved mother” the late Elizabeth II: “We owe her the most heartfelt debt any family can owe to their mother; for her love, affection, guidance, understanding and example”.

-He added: “To my darling Mama, as you begin your last great journey to join my dear late Papa, I want simply to say this: thank you.
+He added, acknowledging the sad loss of the Queen’s husband the Duke of Edinburgh just 17 months ago: “To my darling Mama, as you begin your last great journey to join my dear late Papa, I want simply to say this: thank you.

 “Thank you for your love and devotion to our family and to the family of nations you have served so diligently all these years.
 May ‘flights of Angels sing thee to thy rest’.”